j0shcd/risk-metric/README.md

     - better results for MA risk which trickle to average risk
 - added vizzes for price color coded by risk
     - one static and another using plotly, which launches a local web page where you can toggle the risk thresholds.
+- Added scheduler file which you can run with the following commands:
+    - manually launch the script: "nohup python3 scheduled_run.py > scheduled_run.log 2>&1 &"

 ## What needs to be done: